-SACI’s MFA Degree in Studio Art (PAINTING OR DRAWING)
+SACI’s MFA in Studio Art (PAINTING OR DRAWING)

-SACI's unique two-year MFA program is the only MFA in Studio Art degree offered by an accredited U.S. institution in Europe.
+The only Two-Year MFA in Studio Art degree offered by an accredited U.S. institution in Europe.

 Download a copy of the SACI MFA in Studio Art Brochure